 - Political views

-This goes to show that if you can establish a connection with the customer, they would be willing to switch to your brand.
-(The inverse is also true.)
+This only goes to show that if you can establish a connection with the customer, they’d be willing to switch to your brand.
+(The inverse is also true).

 All of this leads to the big question: